Carreau/phd-dissertation/parts/part4.rst

     Value of the correlation as a function (arbitrary units) of two of the fit parameters.
-The radius of the liposome in the model is taken as equal to the value of the ground truth, and the position of the center is varied in the X and Y direction.
-The value of the correlation is maximal for the position of the center in the model that equal the center of the ground truth.
+The radius of the liposome in the model is taken as equal to the value of the `expected signal`, and the position of the center is varied in the X and Y direction.
+The value of the correlation is maximal for the position of the center in the model that equal the center of the `expected signal`.
 We can see local maxima on the 3D representation that are well below the value of the global maximum.
 The peak at the global maxima is sharp, hinting that the search of the maxima need relatively good initial